andreysaf/pii-redaction-openai-pdftron/README.md

 ### Summarization

 Summarization of the contract works in a similar way to PII search, where inside of the `prompt` `Tl;dr` is added to the end of the string that needs to be summarized.
+For testing purposes the function is commented out.
+Please uncomment and build your `prompt` as needed.

 ```javascript
 const summarizeTheContract = async (text) => {